 - A new use of technology to enhance student learning

 - A new program or co-curricular experience to enhance faculty-student engagement

 - A new initiative to enhance the level of faculty-student collaboration on research

 - A new type of project in which students engage in independent learning outside of the classroom

 - A new online or blended learning course

-Faculty receiving Innovation Grants are required to present their innovation and results at the REDay, or some other agreed upon public event, following the grant award.
-In addition, by June 30 they must submit a brief report to the Provost and the Director of the Center for Teaching Excellence regarding the activities undertaken with the grant proceeds.
+Faculty receiving Innovation Grants are required to present their innovation and results at REDay, the Annual Teaching and Learning Summit, or some other agreed upon public event, following the grant award.
+In addition, by June 30th they must submit a brief report to the Provost and the Director of the Center for Teaching Excellence regarding the activities undertaken with the grant proceeds.